9 Reasons Seoul South Korea is a Must Visit City

 Seoul is the capital of South Korea.
 It has a municipal population of over 10.5 million, and a metropolitan population totaling over 20.5 million.
 Seoul is by far South Korea’s largest city.
 It is one of East Asia’s financial and cultural centers.

 The city has a fascinating blend of ancient traditions and cutting-edge digital technology.
-Being the world’s 2nd most expensive city, and the capital city of South Korea, Seoul has transformed itself into a major city from the 17th century Hermit Kingdom.
+It is the world’s 2nd most expensive city.
+The capital city of South Korea, Seoul has transformed itself into a major city from the 17th century Hermit Kingdom.

 Today, Seoul is considered a leading and rising global city.
 It is a result from a South Korean economic boom called the Miracle on the Han River.

 That boom transformed it to the world’s 4th largest metropolitan economy

 River Hans passes through the city; the major port city of Incheon and some satellite cities.
 Such cities that are included in the Greater Seoul area.
 Eight mountains, with Namsan Mt. in the middle, surround the city.

 Seoul South Korea 4K .City – Sights – People